Learn creative gift wrapping ideas for any shaped gifts. 5 creative ideas for gift wrapping to use all year long as you wrap your gifts.

 Christmas Gift Wrapping Idea

-I am going to be honest with you – wrapping presents is not my most favorite thing to do.
-I love shopping for just the right present and I love looking at pretty presents under the tree, but I just don’t like spending time or a bunch of money on wrapping presents.
-Please tell me I’m not the only one!
+Wrapping presents is not my most favorite thing to do.
+However, I love shopping for just the right present and I love looking at pretty presents.
+I just don’t like spending time or a bunch of money on wrapping presents.

-If you read my post about using Tulle instead of ribbon, you know I am all about cheap and easy gift wrapping.
-That being said, I want to share 5 more creative Christmas gift wrapping ideas that I love – and I hope you’ll love as well.
+If you read my post about using Tulle instead of ribbon, you know I love unique gift wrap ideas.
+I want to share 5 more creative Christmas gift wrapping ideas that I love and hope you’ll love as well.
 Also, if you have an awkwardly shaped, you can always use a gift bag with tissue paper.

 1. Giant Coloring Pages